A place where everyone belongs

 Driving Progress on Diversity and Inclusion

-While we have not yet achieved our ambitious targets of 42% women in senior leadership and 40 women in the top 100 highest-paying roles, we are proud of the significant milestones we have reached.
+While we have not yet achieved our ambitious targets of 42% women in senior leadership and 40 women in the top 100 highest‑paying roles, we are encouraged by the continued progress we have made in the first quarter of 2026.

-While these achievements reflect strong progress, we know there is more work to do.
-We remain steadfast in our commitment to drive meaningful change and increasing the representation of women in senior leadership roles, as well as increasing our overall ethnic diversity.
+While these achievements reflect meaningful and sustained progress, we know there is more work to do.
+We remain firmly committed to driving lasting change — continuing to increase the representation of women in senior leadership and strengthening ethnic diversity across Standard Life.

 Internally we track our pay gaps based purely on FTE Salary.
 This is different from the government mandated methodology.